apache/shenyu-website/content/en/projects/soul/custom-sign-algorithm/index.md

 ---

-## description
+## Description

 * Users can customize the signature authentication algorithm to achieve verification.

-###  extension
+## Extension

-*  The default implementation is `org.dromara.soul.plugin.sign.service.DefaultSignService`。
+* The default implementation is `org.dromara.soul.plugin.sign.service.DefaultSignService`.

-*  Declare a new class named "A" and implements  `org.dromara.soul.plugin.api.SignService`。
+* Declare a new class named "A" and implements  `org.dromara.soul.plugin.api.SignService`.

 ```java
  public interface SignService {